thanquengoc/MIS_311/README.md

 ---

 The results showed that students whose parents had higher levels of education, such as bachelor’s or master’s degrees, tended to have higher average scores than other students.
+Students whose parents have the lowest education level (some high school) also achieved the lowest average performance among all groups.
 This suggests that parental education has a significant impact on children’s academic achievement.
 Understanding this can help schools and families provide appropriate support to help students from different backgrounds perform better in their studies.

+> ⚠️ **Note:** *“not updated” represents missing value and was not included in the analysis.*

 ***Insight 2***